-The Government of the Republic of Korea is committed to faithfully implementing Security Council resolution 2375 (2017) and all previous Council resolutions concerning sanctions on the Democratic People's Republic of Korea, namely, resolutions 1718 (2006), 1874 (2009), 2087 (2013), 2094 (2013), 2270 (2016), 2321 (2016), 2356 (2017) and 2371 (2017), and to rendering full cooperation to the Security Council Committee established pursuant to resolution 1718 (2006).
+The Government of the Republic of Korea is committed to faithfully implementing Security Council resolution 2397 (2017) and all previous Council resolutions concerning sanctions on the Democratic People's Republic of Korea, namely, resolutions 1718 (2006), 1874 (2009), 2087 (2013), 2094 (2013), 2270 (2016), 2321 (2016), 2356 (2017), 2371 (2017) and 2397 (2017) and to rendering full cooperation to the Security Council Committee established pursuant to resolution 1718 (2006).

 The Republic of Korea is a party to international treaties concerning the non-proliferation of weapons of mass destruction and the control of transfer of conventional arms, including the Treaty on the Non-Proliferation of Nuclear Weapons; the Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on Their Destruction; the Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons and on Their Destruction; and the Arms Trade Treaty.
 It is also a member of all export control regimes, namely, the Nuclear Suppliers Group, the Missile Technology Control Regime, the Australia Group, the Zangger Committee and the Wassenaar Arrangement on Export Controls for Conventional Arms and Dual-Use Goods and Technologies.
-The Korean Government has established and updated its system to fully implement its obligations under the relevant Security Council resolutions, and it will continue to contribute to the international efforts to strengthen the global non-proliferation regime.
+The Government of the Republic of Korea has established and updated its system to fully implement its obligations under the relevant Security Council resolutions, and it will continue to contribute to the international efforts to strengthen the global non-proliferation regime.

-Since 2006, the Korean Government has taken the necessary legislative and executive measures to implement the Security Council sanctions resolutions on the Democratic People's Republic of Korea and submitted national implementation reports in 2006, 2009, 2013, 2016 and 2017.
-Following the adoption of resolution 2375 (2017), the Government has taken additional measures to implement the resolution effectively.
+Since 2006, the Government of the Republic of Korea has taken the necessary legislative and executive measures to implement the Security Council sanctions resolutions on the Democratic People's Republic of Korea and submitted national implementation reports in 2006, 2009, 2013, 2016 and 2017.
+Following the adoption of resolution 2397 (2017), the Government has taken additional measures to implement the resolution effectively.

-The Korean Government imposed the measures of 24 May 2010 in response to the sinking of the Republic of Korea navy corvette Cheonan in a torpedo attack by the Democratic People's Republic of Korea in 2010.
-The measures contain extensive sanctions against the Democratic People's Republic of Korea, including: (a) strict restrictions on visits by nationals of the Republic of Korea to the Democratic People's Republic of Korea; (b) the suspension of inter-Korean trade; (c) the prohibition of new investments in the Democratic People's Republic of Korea; and (d) a ban on the operation of vessels of the Democratic People's Republic of Korea in the territorial waters of the Republic of Korea.
+The Government of the Republic of Korea imposed the measures of 24 May 2010 in response to the sinking of the Republic of Korea navy corvette Cheonan in a torpedo attack by the Democratic People's Republic of Korea in 2010.
+The measures contain extensive sanctions against the Democratic People's Republic of Korea, including (a) strict restrictions on visits by nationals of the Republic of Korea to the Democratic People's Republic of Korea; (b) the suspension of inter-Korean trade; (c) the prohibition of new investments in the Democratic People's Republic of Korea; and (d) a ban on the operation of vessels of the Democratic People's Republic of Korea in the territorial waters of the Republic of Korea.

-Following the fourth nuclear test and long-range ballistic missile launches by the Democratic People's Republic of Korea in early 2016, the Korean Government took measures to cease the operations of the Kaesong industrial complex on 10 February 2016.
+Following the fourth nuclear test and long-range ballistic missile launches by the Democratic People's Republic of Korea in early 2016, the Government of the Republic of Korea took measures to cease the operations of the Kaesong industrial complex on 10 February 2016.
 Currently, there is no economic cooperation between the Republic of Korea and the Democratic People's Republic of Korea.